-As regulation continues to encourage electricity providers to increase the utilization of renewable resources, we must consider the impacts of the resulting transformation on electricity markets in our LRFP.
+As regulation continues to incent electricity providers to increase the deployment of renewable resources, we must consider the impacts of the resulting transformation on electricity markets in our LRFP.

-As discussed previously, Washington voters approved a policy initiative (the Energy Independence Act) to generate at least 15 percent of its major utility energy needs with qualifying renewable resources by 2020.
-Many other states have similar initiatives with far higher goals.
-The impact on wholesale markets and system operations resulting from these changes is causing a fundamental shift in our industry.
+Washington voters approved a policy initiative to generate at least 15 percent of its major utility energy needs with qualifying renewable resources by 2020.
+Many other states have similar initiatives, some have far higher goals.
+The impact on wholesale markets and traditional system operations resulting from these changes is causing a fundamental shift in our industry.

 As utilities acquire renewable resources, other power plants historically used for power generation are retired (such as coal, nuclear, and natural gasfired plants).
-Since the power generation coming from the new renewable resources, such as solar and wind, are subject to weather patterns, their output is "intermittent", or variable, throughout the day and year.
-This reduces the predictability of the overall power supply since the plants that are being removed burned fuel to provide reliable power generation.
+Since the power generation coming from the new renewable resources, such as solar and wind, are subject to weather patterns, their output is "intermittent", or variable, throughout the day and year, while the plants they are replacing can be more predictably relied upon to generate power since they are directly managed by burning fuel.

-Because power generation must be balanced with consumer demand every second of every day, this reduced control over power generation has caused significant operational challenges to the industry.
+Since power generation must be balanced with consumer demand every second of every day, this reduced control over power generation has caused significant operational challenges to the industry.